bertil291utn/mintcom-signup/README.md

-# Embedding Images and Video
+# Mint.com sign-up page clone

 > This project consists of building an HTML document that matches the appearance of mint.com’s signup page

 ![screenshot](assets/screenshot.png)

-In this project, you’ll get a chance to rebuild the form used by Mint.com for signing up new users.
+In this project, we rebuilded the form used by Mint.com for signing up new users.
 They have been highly praised for the design and simplicity of their site, and their signup process is very clean.

 ## Built With